ember-codemods/ember-angle-brackets-codemod/README.md

 # ember-angle-brackets-codemod
 A jscodeshift Codemod to convert curly braces syntax to angle brackets syntax

+Refer to this [RFC](https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md) for more details on Angle brackets invocation syntax.

 ## Usage

 ### 1. Install jscodeshift